 Fulvic acids.
 Structure, composition and formation of fulvic acids

-Further studies by O.Yakimenko and F.V.Ulankina also lead to the conclusion that the effect of hydrolysis of humic acids during alkaline extraction can not be ruled out on the formation of fulvic acids.
+Further studies conducted by O.S.Yakimenko and F.V.Ulankina, also lead to the conclusion that the formation of fulvic acids happens under effect of humic acids hydrolysis during alkaline extraction.

-In addition, we have as yet unpublished data from two independent studies conducted by GA Kalabin and O. S. Yakimenko on fragments of corn coleoptiles, which showed that the growth-stimulating activity of fulvic acids is manifested only in combination with the fraction of humic acids.
-The use of the fulvic acid fraction in its pure form, according to their data, does not lead to stimulation, but to inhibition of growth.
+In addition, we have unpublished data of two independent studies conducted by G. A. Kalabin and O. S. Yakimenko on the fragments of maize coleoptiles, which showed that the growth promoting activity of fulvic acids exerts itself only in combination with the fraction of humic acids.
+The use of the fulvoacid fraction in its pure form, according to their data, leads not to stimulation, but to the inhibition of growth.

-Read the continuation of the article
+Read the continuation of an article